Communications on Pure & Applied Analysis

 2. PROCEDURES FOR DEALING WITH UNETHICAL BEHAVIOUR

-Identification of unethical behaviour
+Identification of unethical behavior

 - Whoever informs the editor or publisher of such conduct should provide sufficient information and evidence in order for an investigation to be initiated.

-- • Evidence should be gathered, while avoiding spreading any allegations beyond those who need to know.
+- Evidence should be gathered while avoiding spreading any allegations beyond those who need to know.

-- • Minor misconduct might be dealt with without the need to consult more widely.
+- Minor misconduct might be dealt with without the need to consult more widely.

 - Serious misconduct might require that the employers of the accused be notified.
 The editor, in consultation with the publisher, should make the decision whether or not to involve the employers, either by examining the available evidence themselves or by further consultation with a limited number of experts.

 Outcomes (in increasing order of severity; may be applied separately or in conjunction)

-- • Informing or educating the author or reviewer where there appears to be a misunderstanding or misapplication of acceptable standards.
+- Informing or educating the author or reviewer where there appears to be a misunderstanding or misapplication of acceptable standards.

-- • Publication of a formal notice detailing the misconduct.
+- Publication of a formal notice detailing the misconduct.

-- • Publication of an editorial detailing the misconduct.
+- Publication of an editorial detailing the misconduct.

-- • A formal letter to the head of the author's or reviewer's department or funding agency.
+- A formal letter to the head of the author's or reviewer's department or funding agency.

-- • Formal retraction or withdrawal of a publication from the journal, in conjunction with informing the head of the author or reviewer's department, Abstracting & Indexing services and the readership of the publication.
+- Formal retraction or withdrawal of a publication from the journal, in conjunction with informing the head of the author or reviewer's department, Abstracting & Indexing services and the readership of the publication.

-- • Imposition of a formal embargo on contributions from an individual for a defined period.
+- Imposition of a formal embargo on contributions from an individual for a defined period.